Turning 16 years of age soon?

 Your health is very precious – look after it!
-We can provide treatment to help you stop smoking, give advice abut healthy lifestyles and, in certain cases, provide help with weight loss.
-If you are going abroad, ask about travel vaccinations.
+We can access treatment to help you stop smoking, give advice about healthy lifestyles and, in certain cases, provide help with weight loss.
+If you are going overseas, ask about travel vaccinations.
 If you are planning to have a baby, ask for advice about how best to prepare for it.

 Going away to College/University

-You may be asked to register with a new GP near your College or University – however, you can still come to us for medical care whilst staying with family during the holidays – called ‘temporary registration’.
+You will be required to register with a new GP near your College or University – however, you can still come to us for medical care whilst staying with family during the holidays – called ‘temporary registration’.
 If you move out of the area you will need to register with another doctor in the area you live as we are not allowed to keep you registered with us if you do not live in the catchment area.

 Feedback from young people is very important to the Surgery and we are constantly reviewing our services supporting the young people within our community.
 If you have any comments or suggestions please let us know either by clicking on the Have Your Say at the top of the Home page of our website or via askmyGP.